 Reviewing these common mistakes with your teen can help them be a safer driver.

 The car you choose for your teen driver also impacts your insurance rates.
-To keep car insurance costs affordable, select a slightly older vehicle with good safety features, like a four-door sedan or sports utility vehicle with multiple airbags.
+To keep car insurance costs affordable, select a safe, slightly older vehicle, like a four-door sedan or sports utility vehicle with multiple airbags.
+A brand new vehicle will cost more to insure, even if it has more safety features than a used one.

-Ways to Save Money on Teen Car Insurance
+How To Save Money on Car Insurance for Teens

 While car insurance for teens can be pricey, there are a few ways to save.
-Many insurance companies outline tips, as well as deals, that may be beneficial when your teenager has to consider car insurance.
+Many insurance companies outline tips, as well as deals, that may help to lower the rate for insuring your teen driver.

 Rather than getting their own policy, it's typically best for a teen to be added to a parent's policy.
 Parents have access to more discounts, including multi-policy and multi-car discounts.